 Search Engine Optimisation is one of the most important tools in digital marketing — so what is it?
 It’s optimising your online content to appear higher in search engine result pages (SERP), and it’s free.
 SEO tactics are used to increase your organic search position on sites like Google and Bing, and take advantage of one of the best things about search: incredibly high intent levels.
 When thinking about intent, there aren’t many traditional or digital marketing channels out there that give you the ability to get in front of potential customers who’ve shown such high intent to convert (we’re talking way down the funnel).
 Customers are telling you what they’re looking for, and SEO helps your business give them exactly what they need in that moment.

 A quick crash course on SEO.
 Search engines rank results by three main factors: quality, relevance, and authority.
 So we’re making relevant content, giving users a quality experience, and building authority throughout — simple right?
-SEO is generally split into two types, content-related and technical, both of which are of utmost importance for your digital marketing strategy and for gaining what’s considered golden in digital: free traffic to your website.
+Organic SEO is generally split into two types, content-related and technical, both of which are of utmost importance for your digital marketing strategy and for gaining what’s considered golden in digital: free traffic to your website.
+Whether you are creating a new blog post or boosting your on-page website copy, implementing an organic SEO strategy will not only boost website traffic, but it will also help support your search engine marketing as well.

 2. Content Marketing